 • Panels will follow hearing procedures as set out in the Senate Policy on Academic Honesty

 • A decision will not be ratified until there are three votes recorded.
+A panel will only see a file once.

 • A Secretary to the Panel to record the proceedings will be provided by the office of the Assistant Dean Students.